devbambino/clarityMarket/README.md

 ## Why we built ClarityMarket?

-We believe in empowering people to take control of their finances, and that everyone should have the opporutnity to grow his/her wealth.
+We believe in empowering people to take control of their finances, and that everyone should have the opportunity to grow his/her wealth.

 ## Key Features